BartekR/AdventOfCode/2020/PowerShell/Day10/README.md

 I don't remove 4 elements, as it would break the max-3-jolts-distance rule.
 Adding the combinations (1 + 5 + 10 + 10) I get 26, so why ACProctor says it's 7?

 Because we have either 3-jolts gap or 1-jolt gap (as seen in the first solution - I got 33 1-jolt and 72 3-jolt ).
 When we analyse series, we have to retain the options, where both boundary values (1, 5) are present - to connect with the previous and following jolts that are 3-jolts gap away.
-So when we count all the ways with 1 and 5 element present we get 7 combinations.
+So when we count all the ways with 1 and 5 element present we get 8 combinations.
+But - there is one exception: `1       5` combination - we have to remove it from the list, because `5 - 1 > 3`, so we can't use this option.
+Hence - we get 7 combinations.

 The same applies to 4 elements: